Accepting payments always comes with processes and fees, particularly when it comes to online or digital payments.

 3. Sending the payment link

 One of the biggest benefits of payment links is that there are numerous ways to send them to customers, depending on your business type.
-For example, if you sell products via Instagram, you can simply paste payment links into Direct Messages or on the profile page.
+For example, if you sell products via Instagram, you can simply paste the links into Direct Messages or on the profile page.

 4. Making the payment

-Once your customer receives the payment link, they simply click the link or scan the QR code to be taken directly to your online payment page to enter their payment details.
+Once your customer receives the link, they simply click or scan the QR code to be taken directly to your online payment page to enter their payment details.
 Depending on how your page has been set up, this could include a field to enter credit card details, ACH information, Apple Pay or Google Pay, etc.

 It’s always a good idea to select a payment provider that offers digital wallets.
 This saves your customers valuable time at the point of sale by not needing to enter their card details manually.